 Collaborative monitoring of P2P botnets allows circumventing some anti-monitoring efforts.
-We were able to show, that it also enables more effective monitoring systems for larger botnets, since each peer can be visited by only one crawler.
+It also enables more effective monitoring systems for larger botnets, since each peer can be visited by only one crawler.
 The current concept of independent crawlers in BMS can also use multiple workers but there is no way to ensure a peer is not watched by multiple crawlers thereby using unnecessary resources.